 This workshop is offered within organizations for groups of 5 people or more.

-This one-day workshop will help you teach participants how to:
+This workshop will help you teach participants how to:

 - Apply a direct understanding of pressure points and their costs and payoffs